herotechcourse/kotlin-lotto-precourse/README.md

 - Money amount must be at least 1000
 - Money objects correctly store and return their amount values

 ### Prize Test

+#### Constructor Tests

+- Validates that the constructor throws an exception when given a negative match count
+- Ensures the constructor accepts valid match counts (0-6)

+#### getRank Method Tests

+- Validates correct rank determination based on match count and bonus ball status:
+  - FIRST rank: 6 matches
+  - SECOND rank: 5 matches with bonus ball
+  - THIRD rank: 5 matches without bonus ball
+  - FOURTH rank: 4 matches
+  - FIFTH rank: 3 matches
+  - NONE rank: 0-2 matches

+#### getReward Method Tests

+- Confirms that the correct prize amount is returned for each rank:
+  - Validates rewards for all ranks from FIRST to NONE
+  - Ensures different rewards for 5 matches with/without bonus ball

 ### Winner Test